reidy-p/strava-stats/README.md

 # Strava Stats

-This project is still under active development.
+This project is under active development.

 [Strava](https://www.strava.com) is a popular social network where runners and cyclists can upload and compare data from their activities.
 This project allows a user to download their own running data from Strava's API and to calculate and view additional statistics.
 It is inspired by the [Strava Wind Analysis](https://github.com/MathBunny/strava-wind-analysis) for cyclists.